Safe sleep for babies: AAP guidelines and SIDS explained

 6. Keep your baby’s sleep area clear of soft objects (like stuffed animals) and loose bedding.
 Steer clear of using crib bumpers.

-The Safe Sleep for Babies Act law bans inclined sleepers for infants and crib bumpers.
+President Biden signed the Safe Sleep for Babies Act into law in 2021, which bans products such as inclined sleepers and crib bumpers for infants.
 It’s illegal to make or sell these products beyond November 12, 2022, irrespective of their manufacture date.

 Why are padded crib bumpers and inclined sleepers (also called baby pods, docks, loungers, or nests) dangerous?